hylowaker/Phyloward/README.md

     $ pip3 install .

 ### Basic command line use
-After Installation, try invoking the program in shell.
+Try invoking the program in shell.

     $ phyloward